This vegan butternut squash mac and cheese is a creamy pasta bake with 'hidden' squash, topped with crispy breadcrumbs. The ultimate comfort food!

 - Preheat the oven to 180°C / 350°F / Gas Mark 4.

-- Add the nutritional yeast, mustard and juice of half the lemon to the frying pan, then tip everything into a blender (or use a hand-blender in the pan), and blitz to a very smooth sauce.
+- Add the vegan cheese or nutritional yeast, mustard, salt and juice of half the lemon to the frying pan, then tip everything into a blender (or use a hand-blender in the pan), and blitz to a very smooth sauce.

 - When the pasta is cooked, drain it and return to the saucepan, then tip in the sauce and stir through to fully coat the pasta.